UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_09.md

 Notes:

+So, we take
+<a href="https://numpy.org/doc/stable/reference/generated/numpy.argmin.html" target="_blank">`np.argmin`</a>
-We can find the closest city to city 0 with
+to find the city with the minimum distance from city 0.

-<a href="https://numpy.org/doc/stable/reference/generated/numpy.argmin.html" target="_blank">`np.argmin`</a>.
+The closest city in our case turned out to be the city with index 157 from our training dataset ( this corresponds to the index 96 from the original dataset before shuffling).

+If we look at the `longitude` and `latitude` values for the city at index 157 (labeled 96), they look pretty close to those of city 0.

-The closest city from city 0 is city 157 in the training dataframe.
+So, in this case, the closest city to city 0 is city 157 and the Euclidean distance between the two cities is 0.184.

-Its feature vector tells us that it’s city 96 (of the whole dataset) and is located at longitude -76.3019 and latitude 44.211 in country Canada.

-That’s 0.18 units away from city 0.

 ---